 The first time our son had a medical issue before he was two years old, I panicked.
 In the hospital, I cried until I almost passed out.
 The thought of anything happening to him gutted me.
 I knew that staying calm and strong would be a real challenge for me.
 I don’t know how my mother had three kids without being in a persistent, chronic state of worry.
 Then, I realized that every mother is different.
 We all possess different thresholds for anxiety and pain, and that’s fine.
 For me, my highly sensitive nature could handle protecting one child.

 My son is an aspiring scientist interested in biology, evolution, physics, and paleontology.
 I’ve spent a lot of time encouraging those interests and finding ways to support him.
 From pre-pandemic museum visits, endless documentaries, online lessons, books, trips, and independent research, I’ve become something of a citizen scientist myself.
 I feel lucky I’ve tapped into my previously undiscovered interests and talents.
 And with one child, I have the time to explore cool subjects with him.

 The Power of The Chosen Family.

 My partner and I have very close friends who are our chosen family.
-With our son, we’ve always talked about the benefits of forging strong, lifelong friendships.
+With our son, we’ve always talked about the benefits of forging strong and lifelong friendships.
 Only children, or kids with siblings who are a few or several years older, tend to find one another.
 In some families, siblings don’t always get along, so close friends become your tribe.
 Only children are good at opening up to new friendships and sustaining them.